Sabonis has 23 pts, 15 boards as Pacers down Blazers 111-87

 Malcolm Brogdon added 25 points and seven assists for the Pacers, who improved to 4-1 on the road this season and snapped an 11-game losing streak in Portland.
 Indiana led by 25 in the second quarter and maintained a double-digit advantage the rest of the way.

+McCollum and Lillard each scored 22 for the Blazers, playing the second of a back-to-back.

+”We talked about it as a team before the game – we’ve got to keep the ball out of Lillard and McCollum’s hands as much as we can and try to make them really work for everything they get,” Indiana’s Doug McDermott said.

-CJ McCollum and Damian Lillard each scored 22 for Portland.
-The loss was costly: During the third quarter, center Jusuf Nurkic left the court holding his right wrist and the Blazers later announced he had sustained a fracture.
+The loss was costly for Portland: During the third quarter, center Jusuf Nurkic left the court holding his right wrist and the Blazers later announced he had sustained a fracture.

-The Trail Blazers (7-5) were playing the second of a back-to-back after winning in Sacramento 132-126 on Wednesday night.
-Lillard had a season-high 40 points and Portland tied a franchise record with 23 3-pointers in that one.
+The Trail Blazers (7-5) won in Sacramento 132-126 on Wednesday night.
+Lillard had a season-high 40 points in that one and Portland tied a franchise record with 23 3-pointers.

 The Blazers lead the NBA in 3s but they were off against the Pacers, making just 13 of 43 (30.2%).